-- "expiry", of the Assembly, means expiry of the Assembly by passage of time. - "fundamental legislative principles" see the Legislative Standards Act 1992, section 4. - "general election" see the Electoral Act 1992, section 3, definition "general election". - "government financial documents" for chapter 5, see section 79. - "government printer", in relation to a document or evidence that the Assembly or a committee orders or otherwise authorises to be printed, or that is taken to be printed by the Assembly, includes a person authorised by the Assembly to print the document or evidence.
+- "expiry", of the Assembly, means expiry of the Assembly by passage of time. - "fundamental legislative principles" see the Legislative Standards Act 1992, section 4. - "general election" see the Electoral Act 1992, section 3, definition "general election". - "government financial documents" for chapter 5, see section 79. - "government printer" means the Government Printer of Queensland and includes an officer or employee of the government printer acting in the course of the person's duties.